-(Amended 3/07; 7/15)
+(Amended 3/07; 7/15; 1/20)

 - In order to empower community members to voice concerns and bring complaints, the confidentiality of all parties will be protected to the greatest extent possible.
-However, legal obligations may require the University to take some action once it is made aware that violence has occurred, even when the alleged victim is reluctant to proceed.
+However, legal obligations may require the University to take some action once it is made aware that violence has occurred, even when the impacted party is reluctant to proceed.
 Appropriate University officials will be consulted, including the Office of Equal Opportunity and Diversity when the complaint alleges violence based on a protected classification (see II-10.7e above), and information will be shared only with those individuals who need to know this information to implement this policy.

 - Dissemination of documents relating to a complaint and/or investigation, other than as necessary to pursue an appeal or grievance or as part of another legal or administrative proceeding, is prohibited.